SteveBarnett/Remixing/_thinking/ai/ai-snake-oil.md

 #### The Ladder of Generality

-- Most human knowledge is tacit and cannot be codified.
-- much expert knowledge is tacit and cannot be easily written out as rules.
+- Most human knowledge, including much expert knowledge, is tacit: it cannot be codified or easily written out as rules.

 #### What’s Next on the Ladder?